Mark-Klocek/Mark-Klocek/README.md

 ## Currently Looking For

-I’m actively looking for entry level software engineering roles — ideally in backend, frontend, or full-stack.
-Open to remote or hybrid work.
+I’m actively looking for entry level software engineering roles.
+Open to remote, hybrid or on-site work.

 ## How to Reach Me